 It is a rare thing for someone whose interests are as fringe as mine are, to poke their head into mainstream pop culture.
 But pop my head in I have.
 Whenever mass attention is directed towards one particular thing, it creates a huge point of expansion and that is fascinating to all beings within the universe, including myself.
 This month, it is a movie that has attracted some serious attention.
 The movie is called 50 Shades of Grey.
 It is an adaptation from a series of erotic romance books.
 The reason that it has attracted so much attention is that unlike the average and predictable romance novel/film, it centers on a theme of BDSM (bondage, discipline, sadism and masochism).
 And it is because of the controversial nature of BDSM that this book series and film have become so controversial.

 I have decided that Hollywood has given us an amazing gift this time around.
 But the gift was not the blissful escape of an erotic fantasy.
 The gift was an opportunity to see our collective sexual shadows on the big screen, especially the collective sexual shadows of women.
 I have come to realize that everyone will have a different reaction to the film based on his or her previous experience and previous wounds.
-For example, any woman who had a Daddy that was not available to them will be thrilled into a passion by the level of pursuit that the main male character, Christian Grey shows for the main female character Anastasia Steele.
+For example, any woman who had a Dad that was not available to them will be thrilled into a passion by the level of pursuit that the main male character, Christian Grey shows for the main female character Anastasia Steele.
 Any woman who has felt the burn of a man who blows hot and cold will find herself infuriated at the pursuit and then withdrawal.
 Any woman who experienced punishment as their only connection to their fathers, will find themselves turned on by the discipline inflicted on Anastasia by Christian.
 Any woman who has had an actual relationship with a sociopathic male, will find themselves in fight or flight mode internally yelling at the screen for Anastasia to run away while she still can.
-I could go on and on.
-The unhealed aspects of our lives both make up this film and also color our perceptions of it.
+You get the point.
+The unconscious aspects of our lives both make up this film and also color our perceptions of it.

-Now, being as fringe as I am, I am not the kind of person who is going to sell the idea that only “vanilla” sex is healthy.
-And a great many people are in fact begging me to come out and say that BDSM is not a problem, just like being Gay is not a problem, seeing as how it is a matter of sexual attraction.
-But I cannot do that based on the fact that I believe sexual attraction is much more complicated than we are making it and based on the fact that so much about sexual attraction revolves around something missing in the self and also deep, unhealed past wounds.
+Being as fringe as I am, I am not the kind of person who is going to sell the idea that only “vanilla” sex is healthy.
+And a great many people are in fact begging me to come out to either extreme and say that BDSM is either a problem or not a problem.
+But I cannot do that based on the fact that I sexual attraction is much more complicated than we are making it and based on the fact that so much about sexual attraction revolves around a missing emotional experience and also deep, unhealed past wounds.

 For some of us, the only connection we had with our parents was when we were being punished.
 And unfortunately, we begin to enter our primary phase of sexual development at about the same time that our parents begin to actively socialize and discipline us (approximately toddler to 4 years old).
 This sets up a neuro-circuit on our brains… Love=punishment.
 If we felt powerless as a child to the caregiver we wanted to connect and bond with, and we meet someone who makes us feel powerless, our subconscious mind will go “it’s love!”
 We then settle into the familiar power dynamic that we struggled with as children, which is in fact a sexualized attempt to resolve the unresolved traumas we had involving the power dynamic we had with our authority figures in childhood.
 And the compliment I must give to the creator of 50 Shades of Grey is that she has absolutely nailed the background stories of both main characters that would lead to this kind of a relationship in adulthood.
 The main female character with her absent and transient father figures and poor self esteem and the main male character with his abusive childhood and his virginity being taken at 15 by his mother’s friend, who was a BDSM dominant.